Equivariant Degenerations of Plane Curve Orbits: Degeneration II: Acquiring nodes and cusps

-\begin{proof} Let $V$ denote the $8$ dimensional smooth variety parametrizing triples $(C,L,p)$ where $C$ is a cubic curve singular at the point $p \in \mb{P}^{2}$ and $L$ is a line containing $p$ whose intersection multiplicity with $C$ is greater than $2$.
+denote the $8$-dimensional variety which is the closure of the set of triples $(C,L,p)$ where $C$ is a nodal cubic curve singular at the point $p \in \mb{P} V$ and $L \subset \P V$ is a line containing $p$ whose intersection multiplicity with $C$ is strictly greater than $2$.